eelab-dev/EEcircuit/examples.md

 ## Useful commands

-here are some useful command which helps in using EEsim.
+here are some useful command which helps in using EEcircuit.
 For mor details see ngspice user manual.

 ### save